MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ## Compare network models

-Both DHCP and Static IP provide network connectivity for your AKS hybrid deployment.
+Both DHCP and Static IP provide network connectivity on your AKS on Azure Stack HCI and Windows Server deployment.
 However, there are advantages and disadvantages to each.
-At a high level, the following considerations apply:
+At a high level, the following considerations apply:<!--Not convinced this can be generalized.-->

 **DHCP**
-    - Does not guarantee long-lived IP addresses for some resource types in an AKS deployment.
+    - Does not guarantee long-lived IP addresses for some resource types in an AKS deployment.<!--Branding guidance is to not refer to an "AKS hybrid deployment."
+Will "AKS deployment" suffice?
+Throughout this section.-->
     - Supports expansion of reserved DHCP IP addresses if your deployment gets bigger than you initially anticipated.

 **Static IP**